BlockGraph#

 Parameters:

-• rotation_axis (Direction3D) – The axis around which to rotate the graph.
+• rotation_axis (Direction3D) – The axis to rotate around.

 Returns: